danielharrell/SumLect2015/Lost_Idea_LA.md

 > studies in the liberal arts (interpretive and substantive
 > work on texts and within disciplines).[^SFConf]

 [^SFConf]: <http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>

+It is this same Socratic approach that explains why an all-required program of books, which might otherwise be thought full of content, can more deeply be said to lack it.
-St. John's recently even tried dropping any reference to the liberal arts on its website, in the attempt, as I will generously describe this, to give a more vibrant sense of St. John's Socratic heart.
-We so come to a final reason we might wonder if a liberal education has any content; and perhaps our best reason to forget rather than recall the idea of a liberal art.
-For suppose we were able to learn, truly learn, only insofar as we did this for ourselves.
+For anything written down, we could claim, is simply doctrine, until a reader puts it into dialogue by questioning it rather than assimilating it.
+This brings us to a final reason we might wonder if a liberal education has any content; and perhaps our best reason to forget the idea of a liberal art.
+For suppose we were only able to learn, truly learn, insofar as we did this for ourselves, from within.
 What we learned, in that case, would seem to be found in the self, or even the soul, rather than in a set of subjects.
-And the more liberal an education becomes, so we might say, the more that *what* we learn is a matter of *how* we learn, and who we become in learning it.
-And at one college, at least, this means that the more liberal an education becomes, the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
+And this is the same self that a liberal education makes free.
+So the more liberal an education becomes, we might say, the more that *what* we learn is a matter of *how* we learn, and *who* we become in learning it.
+Which at one college, at least, is to say the more that any so-called subject is found in a book, which is found in a reader of that book, who is found in a conversation about that book, which brings the book to life, with all it may contain.
 And this conversation, both with others and with oneself, would embody a liberal education without content: an education in selfhood rather than subjects, where the something we finally learn is what it means to learn, and even what it means to love it.

 The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education finally is, and where any appeal to a number of liberal arts seems beside the point.
-It is no surprise, then, that the self, and a a self ready for anything, is perhaps the most defining element in defenses of liberal education made by students of it.
-Here are two passages by way of example, both from a recent address given by one St. John's graduate:
+It is no surprise, then, that the self, and a self ready for anything, is a final element in defenses of liberal education, as a way of characterizing its end.
+Here are one example from the same address by a recent St. John's graduate that I quoted just above:

-> Before I came to the College, I read enthusiastically, yet timidly.
-Now I read with fiercely inquisitive bravery.
-I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned that the greatness of the human spirit shows itself in just this realization.
-(As Socrates says in Plato’s *Meno*: “We shall be better and braver and less helpless if we think that we ought to enquire, than we should have been if we indulged in the idle fancy that there was no knowing and no use in seeking to know what we do not know.”)
-We must have intellectual bravery, that is, the courage to push forward, to continue seeking truth even in the face of doubts about its very existence.

 > After my two-year commitment with Teach For America, I hope to continue my work in the field of education.
 But